aragon/aragon-apps/future-apps/payroll/README.md

 ```
 payroll.setAllowedToken(address _allowedToken, true)
 ```
 Add token to the list of accepted ones for salary payment.
-It needs `MODIFY_ALLOWED_TOKENS_ROLE`.
+It needs `MANAGE_ALLOWED_TOKENS_ROLE`.

 #### Set exchange rate
 ```